While we still await the final results from the IEC, We are now able to bring some statistics which are representative of the final outcome.

 "In the previous local government elections held in 2006, the ANC won 66,3% of the vote, the DA 14,8%, the IFP 8,1% and the then almost defunct Independent Democrats 2%.
 According to Wits University political analyst Susan Booysen, controversies such as the "toilet wars" and "politicians on all sides embarrassing themselves" made this election the most exciting municipal election South Africa has ever seen."

 "It was a high-profile campaign about different issues and people are unhappy.
 If you think your vote will make a difference, you'll vote," Booysen said.
-ANC secretary general Gwede Mantashe told the Mail & Guardian that South Africans tend to become more politically active when the going gets tough, in spite of political theory that prescribes that voters tend to stay away in such circumstances.
+ANC secretary general Gwede Mantashe told the Mail & Guardian that South Africans tend to become more politically active when the going gets tough, in spite of political theory that prescribes that voters tend to stay away in such circumstances."It does show the DA is cracking the glass ceiling of race," said Justin Sylvester, a researcher at Idasa."

 The DA won traditionally black wards in Mpumalanga (2), North West (1) and Limpopo (1)".